eduphoria/extract-envoy/README.md

 # extract-envoy

-Extracts `envoy.exe` from the Envoy Proxy Windows container. `envoy.exe` can be found as an artifact of the build.
+Extracts `envoy.exe` from the Envoy Proxy Windows container. `envoy.exe` can be found in Releases.

 ## How it works
 1. Downloads static `docker.exe` and `dockerd.exe` for Windows